terrapower/armi/doc/user/inputs.rst

    ``shuffleSequenceFile`` setting.
 The YAML format organizes data by cycle in a ``sequence`` mapping.
 Each cycle contains a list of high-level actions such as ``cascade`` chains, ``misloadSwap`` entries, and optional manual ``rotations``.
-Cascades describe a new assembly type moving through a series of locations until discharge.
+Cascades describe a chain of assembly displacements beginning with a fresh fuel assembly and ending with the final location's assembly being discharged.
 Optional ``fuelEnrichment`` lists specify the U235 weight percent enrichment for each axial block in the fresh assembly, from bottom to top, including zeroes for non-fuel blocks. ``misloadSwap`` swaps the assemblies at two locations after all cascades are processed but before any rotations are applied.
-Manual ``rotations`` map final location labels to relative angles in degrees (multiples of 60°) and are performed after any algorithmic rotation routines.
+Manual ``rotations`` map final location labels to relative angles in degrees and are performed after any algorithmic rotation routines.
+Valid angles depend on the assembly's geometry.
 Rotations apply to the assembly that ends up at the given location once all moves and swaps in that cycle are complete.
-Assemblies can be discharged to the spent fuel pool by ending a cascade with ``SFP`` or removed from the model entirely by ending with ``ExCore``.
-When an assembly is sent to the ``SFP`` it is only retained if the ``trackAssems`` setting is True; ``ExCore`` always deletes the assembly and omitting an ex-core destination also removes it unless tracking is enabled.
+A cascade with no final destination defaults to discharging the assembly to the spent fuel pool ``SFP``.
+Assemblies can also be removed from the model entirely by ending with ``ExCore``.
+When an assembly is sent to the ``SFP`` it is only retained if the ``trackAssems`` setting is True;
+   ``ExCore`` always deletes the assembly.
    For example::

        sequence: